lucia70374/Project1/README.md

-Created a project for the MDS company
+Created a project for the MDS company.
+Automated tests, for the Web application, in Cypress with JavaScript.